TestAnything/testanything.github.io/README.md

 [ta]: http://testanything.org/

-The goals of this site are to:
+The goals of this site are :

--    Structure the site to be a resource for developers
+-    Structure the site to be a resource for developers.
-     -    Move discussion based articles to another place
+     -    Move discussion based articles to another place.
-     -    Keep content up to date with platforms using TAP
+     -    Keep content up to date with platforms using TAP.
--    Advance specifications to move towards industry standard
+-    Advance specifications to move towards industry standard.

 The old site can be found here:
 [Wayback testanything.org](http://web.archive.org/web/20120718051314/http://testanything.org/wiki/index.php/TAP_Consumers)

-Please submit issues or pull requests, all are welcome.
+Please submit issues or pull requests, Your efforts matter to us, all are welcome.

 # Building locally